Dental Practice Growth: Leadership Matters

-Cultivate a positive culture.
-Treat employees and patients in a professional and respectful way.
+Treat employees and patients professionally and respectfully.
 Model a positive outlook and show clear disapproval of destructive gossip and unkind behavior.
 Never make cutting comments about anyone.

-Promote a culture of growth and learning.
-Demonstrate a growth mindset by adopting a can-do attitude and continuously learning and improving your own skills.
+Demonstrate a growth mindset by adopting a can-do attitude and continuously learning and improving your skills.
 Your behavior sets the bar for the rest of the staff.
 Also, be sure to encourage your employees to grow and learn.
-In addition to providing training opportunities, you can include professional growth and development as a criterion in employee performance reviews.
-A growth and learning culture lifts all boats.
+Besides providing training opportunities, you can include professional growth and development as a criterion in employee performance reviews.
+A growth and learning culture lift all boats.

 Demonstrate Practice Values Through Your Actions

 Treat employees with respect, fostering excellent performance through encouragement.
-Avoid a strict hierarchical approach in favor of an attitude of everyone pitching in and helping one another.
+Avoid a strictly hierarchical approach in favor of an attitude of everyone pitching in and helping one another.
 If a staff member is trying to get out on time to pick up her child from work, offer to finish up for her.
 Employees feel supported and respected by gestures like these.
-Remember that how you treat your employees has a direct impact on how employees in turn treat patients.
+Remember that how you treat your employees directly impacts how employees, in turn, treat patients.

 Management studies have consistently validated the value of goal setting.
-Basically, if individuals and organizations don’t articulate specific goals, progress and growth are much less likely to occur.
+If individuals and organizations don’t articulate specific goals, progress, and growth are much less likely to occur.
 Be sure that your practice has goals and that they’re shared frequently with staff.
-Working toward goals also helps employees to feel more engaged and part of a larger effort.
-You also need to monitor progress toward goals or else momentum will be lost and employees will assume the goals are no longer important.
+Working toward goals also helps employees to feel more engaged and part of a more significant effort.
+You also need to monitor progress toward goals, or else you will lose momentum, and employees will assume the goals are no longer critical.

 Cultivate Staff Loyalty, Trust, and Longevity

-Communicate regularly with staff.
 A common challenge in dental practices is a shortage of time.
-Most dentists are hard-pressed to complete procedures while also keeping on top of managing the business side of the practice.
+Most dentists are hard-pressed to complete procedures while also keeping on top of managing the practice’s business side.
 Dental practice managers are also typically juggling many tasks each day in a busy office.
-However, taking time to communicate with staff is crucial, and will save you time in the long run if you’re able to keep good employees from walking out the door.
+However, taking the time to communicate with staff is crucial and will save you time in the long run if you’re able to keep good employees from walking out the door.
 We have two recommendations: 1) Hold a morning huddle with all staff each morning; and 2) Talk to employees frequently, showing that you care.
-Regular communication makes staff feel like a valued part of the team and helps to generate employee trust and loyalty.
+Regular communication makes staff feel like a valued part of the team and generates employee trust and loyalty.

-Provide staff training opportunities.
 Providing opportunities for staff to grow, learn, and develop new skills is a well-documented way to reduce staff turnover.
 It also helps to improve employee engagement and morale.
 Plus, most importantly, your staff performance will improve as well!